 Contact Us

 • Submit official high school transcripts.

-• New first-year students will be reviewed using the test-optional dollar amount; students who submit ACT/SAT test scores will be evaluated to determine if both cumulative unweighted high school GPA and test scores make them eligible for a possible higher tier.
+• First-time entering freshman students will be reviewed using the test-optional dollar amount; students who submit test scores (ACT or SAT) will then be evaluated to determine if both cumulative unweighted high school GPA and test scores make them eligible for a possible higher tier.

-Effective Fall 2023, the Office of Scholarships and Financial Aid will consider the final cumulative unweighted high school GPA for new first-time students for a potential increase in commitment award level.
-To be considered, official transcripts and/or ACT/SAT scores must be received no later than the first day of class of your incoming semester.
-This applies to students who have confirmed enrollment by May 1 at 11:59 pm (MDT).
+The Office of Scholarships and Financial Aid will consider the final cumulative unweighted high school GPA for first-time entering freshman students for a potential increase in commitment award level.
+To be considered, official transcripts and/or test scores (ACT or SAT) must be received no later than the first day of class of your incoming semester.
+This applies to students who have confirmed enrollment by the above deadlines.
 Increases are subject to available funding.

-• Study abroad students must be in a 4001 level study abroad course, with tuition billed by the university for their commitment or scholarship to pay.
-If you enroll in a non-exchange program, you will waive that semester of commitment eligibility.
+• Study abroad students must be enrolled in a 4001 level study abroad course, with tuition billed by UW for their commitment or scholarship to pay.
+If you enroll in a non-exchange program, you will waive that semester of commitment or scholarship eligibility.

-• Details regarding the requirements to receive and renew the Brown and Gold Commitment will be included in the award Terms & Conditions.
+• Details regarding the requirements to receive and renew the Brown and Gold Commitment are included in the award Terms & Conditions that are mailed to students for their first year.

 Brown and Gold Commitment and GED Applicants

-The Brown and Gold Commitment provides one of four amounts annually for non-resident freshmen based on their overall GED score and composite ACT/SAT score (see grid to the right).
+The Brown and Gold Commitment provides one of four amounts annually for non-resident freshmen based on their overall GED score and composite test scores (ACT or SAT).
 This is for students that have taken the GED after 2014.
 The same considerations and eligibility requirements described above apply.

 Brown and Gold Commitment and Home Schooled Applicants

-The Brown and Gold Commitment provides one of four amounts annually for non-resident home schooled freshmen without a GPA based on their composite ACT/SAT score (see grid to the left).
+The Brown and Gold Commitment provides one of four amounts annually for non-resident home schooled freshmen without a GPA based on their composite test scores (ACT or SAT).
 If they have a GPA, the scholarship would be awarded based on the first grid above.
 The same considerations and eligibility requirements described above apply.

+Contact Us